Top Rated Walkie Talkies For Hunting (And Two Way Radios 2018)

 The short answer.
 Yes.

 Similarly, it also has vital features such as NOAA weather reports which are paramount for hunting safety.
+You can even put it on your belt clip for comfort, if you have one.

 The 5 animal alerts are also included in this model along with 15 other call alerts as well as voice activation, which can be really handy when deep into a hunt.